sebastian-nunez/high-school-stuff/Projects/React/React - The Complete Guide/Assignment 2/README.md

 During the build, `process.env.REACT_APP_SECRET_CODE` will be replaced with the current value of the `REACT_APP_SECRET_CODE` environment variable.
 Remember that the `NODE_ENV` variable will be set for you automatically.

-When you load the app in the browser and inspect the `<input>`, you will see its value set to `abcdef`, and the bold text will show the environment provided when using `npm start`:
+When you load the app in the browser and inspect the `<input>`, you will see its value set to `abcdef`, and the bold input will show the environment provided when using `npm start`:

 ```html
 <div>